alvar-freude/Posemo/README.md

 # Posemo – PostgreSQL Secure Monitoring

 Posemo is a PostgreSQL monitoring framework, that can monitor everything in Postgres with an unprivileged user, which has no access to any data.
 Posemo conforms to the rules of the *German Federal Office for Information Security* ([Bundesamt für Sicherheit in der Informationstechnik](https://www.bsi.bund.de/), BSI).
-It is build to check tens, hundrets or thousands of servers fast.
+It is built to check tens, hundreds or thousands of servers fast.

 Posemo itself has no display capabilities, but can output the results for every monitoring environment (e.g. check_mk, Nagios, Zabbix, Icinga, …).

 ## This is a Pre-Release!

 This is now a **usable** pre-release with limited checks.
-It is not feature comple. **See quick installation instructions below.**
+It is not feature complete. **See quick installation instructions below.**

 Posemo is in active development, more checks are coming!